 When we read books, books with characters we love, we can learn how to write by studying what details the writers included.

-Like when character description pulls the reader in—using these six details—and when it doesn’t.
+We can begin to notice when character description pulls the reader in—using these six details—and when it doesn't.

 But of course, no writer ever gets better without writing.

 So write, writer.
 And have fun with it!